rameez-mrq/Leaderboards/STUDENT-GUIDE.md

 **Check:**
 1. Did "Submit metrics to leaderboard" step succeed? (✅ green checkmark)
 2. Wait 10-30 seconds and refresh the leaderboard page
-3. Verify secrets are correct (ask instructor if unsure)
+3. Verify secrets are correct

 **If still not working:**
 - Check workflow logs for error messages
 - Verify API URL in secrets matches: `https://leaderboard.qrameez.in`
-- Contact instructor with workflow run number

 ## 📚 File Structure Reference